hmallen/lorenzbot/README.md

 - Add handling of situation where on sell not enough asks are available in depth=20
 - Merge calc_trade_amount() and loop_time_dynamic()
 - Add function for trade amount adjustment
+- Add counting for buy and sell skips
+- Add Telegram alerts